UF Online attracts students at various points of their academic journey.

 - Official high school transcripts from all schools attended.

 - If applicable, official college transcripts from all schools attended.

-- For applicants who graduated from high school less than five years ago, official ACT or SAT scores must be sent directly to UF from the testing service.
+- For applicants who graduated from high school less than five years ago, official SAT, ACT, or CLT scores must be sent directly to UF from the testing service.

 - If applicable, scores or transcripts from any other college level work such as Advanced Placement (AP) tests, CLEP tests, IB, AICE, etc.

 - Contact your school or testing agency to see if they can send your official documents electronically.
 This is the fastest delivery method.
 We accept electronic transcripts from Parchment, National Student Clearinghouse, Credential Solutions, and Escrip-safe.
 Please note that emailed or faxed documents are not considered official.
 You should select the University of Florida as the recipient during the ordering process.
 When you order these documents, save any records you receive for future reference.

 If you cannot send electronic transcripts or test scores, send physical copies to: